Case Study · Content Workflow Automation

 Core Publishing

-OAuth integration for YouTube and Instagram, campaign management, platform-specific metadata pipeline, and the initial scheduled publishing engine
+OAuth for YouTube and Instagram, campaigns, scheduling, and the first publishing engine

 Phase 2